okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 #### 1. Create the user

 The first step is create a user using the [Create user](/docs/reference/api/users/#create-user) operation on the Users API.
-The following example, creates a user without credentials.
+The following example creates a user without credentials.

 ##### Request